Beef Liver Stir Fry

 Secondly, this recipe really is delicious.
 I absolutely love beef liver (and chicken liver too!)
 Seriously, I will take it over any other kind of meat, any time.
 But even if you aren’t as obsessed as I am with this organ meat (yet), you’ll love the overall flavor of this dish.
 The meat is cooked to be perfectly tender and pairs perfectly with the Brussels sprouts.
 Add in a homemade stir fry sauce and pillowy lo mein noodles and you have an instant winner.

 Thirdly, this beef liver recipe is a wonderful way to introduce liver into your diet.
-Liver is really fantastic for you and filled with nutrients and minerals your body needs.
+The liver is really fantastic for you and filled with nutrients and minerals your body needs.
 Let’s talk about that a bit more.

 Beef Liver Nutrition